fluree/docs.flur.ee/content/using_from_app.md

   {
     "_id":    ["_auth", -1],
     "key":    "db-admin",
-    "doc":    "A db admin auth that has full data visibility " \ "and can generate tokens for other users.", "roles":  [["_role", -10]]
+    "doc":    "A db admin auth that has full data visibility and can generate tokens for other users.", "roles":  [["_role", -10]]
   },
   {